Start Shopping Black Friday

 Everyone’s done it: you read a label wrong or leave the cooking to your teenager and end up with a scorched smell in your microwave.
-Whether you’re trying to get rid of the smell of burnt popcorn or another food odor, our guide is here to help.
+Whether you’re trying to get rid of the smell of burnt popcorn, indoor s'mores, or another food odor, our guide is here to help.
 Just start with the first method and work your way down as needed.

 Method 1: Clean the inside of your microwave